-Protein bars were all high in sugar, yet purporting to be healthy foods.
-Tom and his team set out about creating a new process to make low sugar protein bars possible.
+Protein bars were all high in sugar yet purported to be healthy foods.
+Tom and his team set out to create a new process to make low-sugar protein bars possible.
 Once they reached their goals, they sold it and reinvested in a string of new ventures.

 On the other hand, you have a YouTuber like PewDiePie, who earned a reported $13 million in 2019 on a channel that sees him play video games online and express his controversial views.

 Influencers market themselves and sponsored products relating to their specific niche using social media and other communication channels.
-Like most solopreneurs, they live and breathe the slot that they work in, and all of their output relates to that niche.
+Like most solopreneurs, they live and breathe the niche that they work in, and all of their output relates to that specialty.

-At the other end of the scale, an entrepreneur with a digital marketing agency might start out specializing in social media marketing and branch out to include services such as brand consulting and content creation as they grow.
+At the other end of the scale, an entrepreneur with a digital marketing agency might start out specializing in social media marketing and branch out to include services such as brand consulting and hire an editor to help out with content creation and revision as they grow.

 Growth within the company is another feature that sets apart an entrepreneur's business from that of a solopreneur.